MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Extensibility.DiscoverTryBuy.Py.PremiumHubExperience

 This event is triggered when a launches Premium Hub dialog.
-This data is used to give insight into the premium hub experience and how often it is successful or dismissed.
+This data is used to give insight into the premium hub experience and how often it's successful or dismissed.

 The following fields are collected: